-The Greenworks 2600802 8-Amp Snow Shovel is a powerful corded snow shovel with a simple push-button start.
+The Greenworks 12-Inch 40V Cordless Snow Shovel is a powerful battery-powered snow shovel with a simple push-button start.
 It can handle snow up to 6 inches deep.
 It clears a 12-inch-wide swath, so it’s suitable for light snow on sidewalks, porches, and decks.
 The bottom scraper is designed to slide under the snow and make it easier for the spinning auger blade to lift and blow the snow out of the discharge chute.
 This shovel can toss fresh snow up to 20 feet.

-The adjustable second handle can help the user get a firm grip on this 14-pound machine.
+The adjustable second handle can help the user get a firm grip on this 13-pound machine.

-The oversize, 16-inch-wide by 8-inch-high intake chute on the Earthwise SN74016 40-Volt Electric Snow Shovel makes quick work of clearing away snow.
+The oversize, 16-inch-wide by 8-inch-high intake chute on the Earthwise Electric Corded 12Amp Snow Shovel makes quick work of clearing away snow.
 This intake chute can help clear larger areas, such as driveways, in fewer passes.
-And the powerful, 40-volt lithium-ion battery will give you more time to do it.
-It will run up to 40 minutes on a single charge.
 While many electric snow shovels discharge snow directly in front of the tool, this one comes with a 180-degree rotating chute so you sling snow in any direction you like.
-And unlike most other options, the Earthwise 40-volt sends snow up to 32 feet away.
-Don’t want to wait till morning to clear the snow?
-This electric shovel comes with LED spotlights that illuminate the pathway ahead.
+And unlike most other options, the Earthwise sends snow up to 30 feet away.

 The Advantages of Owning an Electric Snow Shovel